phantom-net/ChameleonMini-revG/README.md

 # ChameleonMini revG
 Based on the open-source NFC tool ChameleonMini: https://github.com/emsec/ChameleonMini

+# Change LOG

-In file ChameleonMini-revG-farnel.txt are order codes for order all parts from Farnell
+ChameleonMini-revG-farnel.txt -- order codes for order all parts from Farnell /Software                     -- added fix for multiline response of VERSION? cmd